Thiebosh/M1_dev_sec/README.md

 - <b> How did you hide the API url ?</b>

 We have tried to use steganography to hide the API URL.
-Since it didn't worked, we tried to simply transform string into image and to reverse the operation : we only obtained the image.
+Since it didn't worked, we tried to simply transform string into image and to reverse the operation : we only obtained the image (see "stegano" folder).
 Moreover, since the url is in plain text, the enigma module encrypt the URL in the APK, as mentioned before.